leifos-gmbh/ILIAS/Services/AdvancedMetaData/ROADMAP.md

 The API should in particular offer the option to search for objects with specific values for a given field.

+#### Redesign `ilAdvancedMDClaimingPlugin`

+The plugin slot `ilAdvancedMDClaimingPlugin` should be redesigned to fit with the new repository.
+It would probably be easiest to expose an abstraction of the repository via the API to accomodate programatically managing metadata sets.

+#### Bespoke Tables for Type-Specific Data

+Currently, most of the type-specific option of fields are persisted as serialized arrays in the column `field_values` in the table `adv_mdf_definition`.
+Every type should instead store these options in their own tables. `field_values` should be removed.

 ## Long Term